Archive for Race Reflections

 2000 Rolex 24

-With 79 cars starting the race, traffic, and how the leaders manage it, was always going to be a major factor.
+With 79 cars starting from the grid, traffic, and how the leaders managed it, was always going to be a major factor.
 Given the disparity in speed and performance between the classes especially into the braking zones it was vital that the top drivers balance out ultimate pace with due circumspection.
 The best drivers really embrace the challenge of threading their way through the maze of cars in front of them.

 Once again, James Weaver, explains things in his own, unique way.
 “Personally, the traffic element at Daytona, I find tremendously exciting and a real challenge.
 It’s like a high-speed video game or racing back from the pub through Piccadilly Circus in the rush hour.
 It’s just tremendously exciting.
 You try to judge all the closing speeds, what the other guy is going to do, see if you can recognize the helmet, determine who it is.
 When a car goes off line in front of you, you see if it’s throwing up dust, so you can tell if you can go off line.
 There are a thousand and one tricks you can do to make the race work for you.”